csu-hci-projects/SP23-Context-Awareness-Sound-Alerts/README.md

 * Visual que that a typing error has been made, input text box does not respond to incorrect entry
 #### Dan Butcher:
 * Implement simple hearing test
-* Sound design for notifications and background noises.
+* BackgroundSound design for notifications and background noises.
 #### Zack Lamb:
 * Visual designs for individual background sound phase pages
 * Build rest counter page with timer in between background sound phases